 What is the back story of the 90 Essential Nutrients and Dr. Wallach?

-Originally, Dr. Wallach was a veterinarian by training and became famous for his participation on Mutual of Omaha’s Wild Kingdom, a very popular television show.
+Originally, Dr. Wallach was a veterinarian by training.
+He became famous for his participation on Mutual of Omaha’s Wild Kingdom, a very popular television show.

-He was such a talented veterinarian that he was called back to the United States to research what some of the challenges were with the animals being held in captivity.
-He performed autopsies those animals that died, as well as the animals that were having fertility issues in captivity.
+Known to be a very talented veterinarian, he was called back to the United States to research on what are some of the challenges were with the animals being held in captivity.
+Dr. Wallach performed autopsies those animals that died, as well as the animals that were having fertility issues in captivity.

 Dr. Wallach was instrumental in determining some of the nutritional and environmental problems these animals faced, and was able to drastically improve the health of the animals.

 The animals were largely deficient in nutrients, and once those nutrients were put back into the diets of the animals, the health improvements followed.